toothrot-if/toothrot-ide/README.md

-# Toothrot Editor
+# Toothrot IDE

-A desktop app for editing text-based games based on [toothrot](https://github.com/iiyo/toothrot).
-It works on windows, mac and linux systems and can build the games for browser, win, mac and linux.
+A desktop app for developing text-based games based on [toothrot](https://github.com/toothrot-if/toothrot/).
+It works on Windows, Mac and Linux systems and can build the games for browser, Windows, Mac and Linux.

 ## Features